nanaaba-s/nanaaba-s/README.md

 🔗About Me👩🏻‍💻

-• 🎓 Studying Computer Science at Ghana Communication Technology University(GCTU)
+• 🎓 Studying Bsc Computer Science at Ghana Communication Technology University(GCTU)

 • Exploring new technologies